Peter Piraino, LMSW – Clinical Director

-Dr. Lawlis has focused on clinical and research methods of the mind-body relationship since 1968 when he received his Ph.D. in Psychology with an emphasis in medical psychology and rehabilitation.
-He has written and co-authored over 100 published articles as well as several New York Times bestselling books.
+Dr. Frank Lawlis has focused on clinical and research methods involving the relationship between the mind and the body since 1968, when he received his Ph.D. in Psychology with an emphasis in medical psychology and rehabilitation.
+Frank has written and co-authored over 100 published articles, as well as several New York Times bestselling books.
 He was awarded Diplomate by the American Board of Professional Psychology in both Counseling Psychology and Clinical Psychology.
-Lawlis also received the status of Fellow from the American Psychological Association for his scientific contributions to the field of clinical psychology and behavioral medicine, as well as other awards for his pioneering research in the field.
-Dr. Lawlis cofounded the Lawlis and Peavey PsychoNeuroPlasticity Center in Lewisville, Texas (http://www.lawlispeavey.com) as a new innovation for psychological assessment wherein an individual can be given a thorough medical-psychological-neurological-sociological-family dynamics evaluation during the same week.
-Through this process, great steps have been taken to understand an individual’s problems and to address all the issues during a finite time period.
-Dr. Frank Lawlis has been Chief Content and Oversight Adviser as well as Chairman of the Dr. Phil Advisory Board and Member of the Dr. Phil and Robin Foundation since the inception of the show.
-He is responsible for evaluating potential show themes and guests to determine benefit of the concepts, consulting with Dr. Phil on various guests and overseeing resources for the guests as they leave the show.
-Being a major force in the conception of the themes he interacts with every factor in the development with the shows.
+In addition, Dr. Lawlis received the status of Fellow from the American Psychological Association for his scientific contributions to the field of clinical psychology and behavioral medicine, as well as other awards for his pioneering research in the field.

 Barbara S. Peavey, Ph.D., M.S.
 PsyPharm, BCIAC